I ran a series of design thinking workshops at a London secondary school.

 Starting a Design Club

-In late 2018 I discovered Design Club, a social enterprise on a mission to inspire the next generation of designers.
+I discovered Design Club, a social enterprise on a mission to inspire the next generation of designers.
 The initiative was just kicking off and had run a few pilot sessions.
 The founders were very welcoming and had produced some fantastic resources for volunteering in schools.
 I had run a primary school Code Club for 4 years and had some experience volunteering in schools so this iniative seemed like a good fit.
 I eagerly signed-up.

 I spent my Christmas down-time contacting secondary schools near Old St, London offering a free, weekly after-school Design Club.
 I arranged to visit a school in Islington who were super keen to run a club and we agreed a start date.
 I then got to work running through the suggested curriculum and decided how to structure the sessions.
 The school offered the club to students in Year 7-8, so kids aged between 12-14.
 I had 12 students initially sign up.